Merchant Credit Card Acceptance Policy

 Accounting Reconciliation Procedures:

-1. Each department is responsible for reporting their credit card transactions to the Controller’s office on a monthly basis.
-Such reports should provide the budget code to which each transaction should be credited, as well as the date of each transaction.
+1. Each department is responsible for reporting all credit card transactions to the Controller’s office on a monthly basis.
+Such reports should provide the budget codes to which income would be credited; and credit card fees would be debited.

 2. The Controller’s Office is responsible for performing monthly reconciliation on the bank accounts that receive credit card deposits.

-3. Each department is responsible for researching and resolving all unreconciled transactions within three months of transaction dates.
+3. Each department is responsible for researching and resolving all unreconciled transactions within 30 days of transaction dates.

 4. Each department is responsible for responding to all charge back requests, and inquiry for additional information from the card processor.